er, sun — whatever that is....

 Admission $30 general; $25 seniors (60+); $5 students (at the door only with valid ID)

 Tickets available in advance online or by cash, check, or credit card at the door.

 Take advantage of preferred seating by purchasing Season Tickets!

 For more information, call 512-377-6961 and leave a message,

 or email firstname.lastname@example.org.

-What better place to finish our 2015-2016 Eurotour than in Paris?
+What better place to begin our 2017-2018 Time Pieces season than in Paris?
 Renowned for its popular music of France from the 16th and 17th centuries, Paris City Limits regales audiences with exciting dances, popular folksongs, dazzling chansons, and heartfelt songs of love and melancholy by the masters and by some relative unknowns!

-There will be lively instrumental dances by Attaignant, Breton folk music, and chansons that deal with scenes of daily life: lovesickness, marital arguments, romantic friskiness, and more, and TEMP’s 19-voice chorus will perform large scale motets by masters such as Jean Mouton (Nesciens mater, for 8 parts) and Janequin’s spectacular musical chanson about the birds (Le chant des oyseaux), as well as his even more stunning depiction of a battle (La Guerre) complete with trumpet calls, cannon fire and the cries of victoire!
+There will be lively instrumental dances by Attaignant, Breton folk music, and chansons that deal with scenes of daily life: lovesickness, marital arguments, romantic friskiness, and more.
+TEMP’s 20-voice chorus will perform Janequin’s spectacular musical chanson about the birds (Le chant des oyseaux), as well as his even more stunning depiction of a battle (La Guerre) complete with trumpet calls, cannon fire and the cries of victoire!